distkv-project/distkv/docs/ErrorCode.md

 ## Dst-ErrorCode Rule

-### Introduction：
+### Introduction:
-Dst_ErrorCode provides specific rules to identify any errors that occur during the execution of user command statement.
+Dst_ErrorCode provides specific rules to identify any error that was occurred during the execution.
 According to the rules of ErrorCode, users can clearly interpret the error class information from it.

-### The meaning of each code：
+### The meaning of each code:
-####1.
-First digit: Data class / Grammatical errors
+#### 1. First digit: Data class / Grammatical errors

 Digit Code|Meaning
 ---|---